Congratulations your dream holiday itinerary is now saved - use the MyMeraki section to revisit your itinerary and save multiple versions.

 Another major attraction for those staying in Nuwara Eliya is Pidurutalagala peak.
 Piercing the clouds at 2,524 metres high, Sri Lanka’s highest mountain dominates the central highlands landscape.
 Take a hair-raising road trip to the summit and marvel at the panoramic vistas.
 Even if you’re not blessed with a clear day, the journey alone will be an experience to remember.

 To make the most of your time in Nuwara Eliya, you can add an Experience Pack to tailor your trip around your interests.
 For example, our ‘Authentic’ pack offers the chance to go on a scenic train journey through the mountains, while our ‘Foodie’ pack includes High Tea at the Grand Hotel.
-Check out our itinerary builder to see what other experiences and activities you can choose.
+Check out the itinerary builder to see what other experiences and activities you can choose.

 Imagine standing on the edge of the cliff, looking out across rolling valleys dotted with tiny tea plantations some 4,000 feet below.
 The aptly-named World’s End viewpoint is the most popular attraction in Horton Plains National Park - and it’s not difficult to see why.
 Trust us when we say the views really will take your breath away.Discover more